WebDevBernard/AWS-Lambda-Project/README.md

 ### [View Live Demo](https://mythicdungeons.vercel.app/)

-- Please Note, this data is taken from week 20 onwards, therefore is not accurate.
+- Please note, this data was taken from week 20 onwards, therefore is not accurate.

 ## About

-- An app that models player engagement data in World of Warcraft Mythic + Dungeons.
+- An app that models player engagement data in World of Warcraft Mythic+ Dungeons.

 - This app is partially automated using AWS Lambda and CloudWatch events.
 It only needs to be updated at the start of each season.
 The data comes from Raider.io API, but a database is required to make this data useful.